nukleros/operator-builder/docs/testing.md

 When testing operator-builder, keep in mind you are testing a source code generator that end-user engineers will manually use to manage Kubernetes operator projects.
-Operator-builder is used to generate code for a distinct code repository - so the testing is conducted as such.
+Operator Builder is used to generate code for a distinct code repository - so the testing is conducted as such.
 It stamps out and/or modifies source code for an operator project when a test is run.